From the moment Cain looks on Abel's excellent offering to God, disdaining both it and his younger brother (Gn 4:1-8), envy is born in the world.

 Reprinted with permission of Magnificat.

-Father Peter John Cameron, O.P. is Editor-in-Chief of Magnificat.
+Father Peter John Cameron, O.P. is the Director of Formation for Hard as Nails Ministries and the founding editor-in-chief of Magnificat.
 He is also a playwright and director, the author of more than a dozen plays and many books including: Mysteries of the Virgin Mary: Living our Lady's Graces, Made for Love, Loved by God, Praying with Saint Paul: Daily Reflections on the Letters of the Apostle Paul, Jesus, Present Before Me: Meditations for Eucharistic Adoration, and Benedictus: Day by Day with Pope Benedict XVI.Copyright © 2016 Magnificat

 back to top